kubernetes/minikube/site/content/en/docs/Reference/Drivers/docker.md

 ## Overview

-The Docker driver is a VM-free driver.
+The Docker driver is the newest minikube driver, which runs kubernetes in container with full feature parity with VM minikube.

 {{% readfile file="/docs/Reference/Drivers/includes/docker_usage.inc" %}}

 ## Special features
 - Cross platform (linux, macos, windows)
 - No hypervisor required when run on Linux.